← All Posts What Can Business Teams Do With Scraped Data? A Role-by-Role Guide

 Data Pipelines for Business Teams: From Extraction to Insight

-Sector-Specific Deep Dives: What Scraped Data Looks Like in Your Industry
+Sector-Specific Snapshots: What Scraped Data Looks Like in Your Industry

-Financial services teams use scraped data at both the front-end (competitive rate monitoring, insurance quote comparison, financial product feature parity) and back-end (alternative data for credit risk modeling, real estate valuation data, economic signal monitoring).
-Regulatory filing databases (SEC EDGAR, FCA registers, FINRA databases) are rich, publicly accessible, and structurally underexploited by most financial services teams.
-A compliance team that monitors regulatory filing activity from public databases in real time has substantially better risk visibility than one reading weekly digests.
+Teams use scraped data on the front end (rate monitoring, quote comparison, product parity) and the back end (alternative data for risk models, valuation inputs, macro signals).
+Public regulatory databases, led by SEC EDGAR, are rich and structurally underexploited; a compliance team monitoring filing activity in near real time has materially better risk visibility than one reading weekly digests.

 B2B SaaS